namely/docker-protoc/README.md

     * `grpc_cli` with `namely/grpc-cli`
     * [gRPC Gateway](https://github.com/grpc-ecosystem/grpc-gateway) using a custom go-based server with `namely/gen-grpc-gateway`
   * [Google APIs](https://github.com/googleapis/googleapis) included in `/opt/include/google`
-  * [Protobuf library artificats](https://github.com/google/protobuf/tree/master/src/google/protobuf) included in `/opt/include/google/protobuf`.
+  * [Protobuf library artifacts](https://github.com/google/protobuf/tree/master/src/google/protobuf) included in `/opt/include/google/protobuf`.
 NOTE: `protoc` would only need part of the path i.e. `-I /opt/include` if you import WKTs like so:

    ```proto
    import "google/protobuf/empty.proto";
    ...
    ```

-  * Support for all C based gRPC libraries with Go and Java native libraries
+  * Support for all C-based gRPC libraries with Go and Java native libraries

 If you're having trouble, see [Docker troubleshooting](#docker-troubleshooting) below.